csabapalfi/awesome-pagespeed-metrics/README.md

 ### WebpageTest (WPT)

 WebpageTest is an open source project to test web page performance.
-It works across multiple browsers and has a free hosted version at [webpagetest.org](https://www.webpagetest.org/)
+It **supports multiple browsers**, testing on real devices and has a free hosted version at [webpagetest.org](https://www.webpagetest.org/)

 * [Docs - WebpageTest (WPT)](https://sites.google.com/a/webpagetest.org/docs/using-webpagetest/quick-start-quide) and tools built on top of it